tuffahalaith/Fundamentals-of-image-processing-/README.md

 # Image Processing with MATLAB

-This repository contains a MATLAB script for performing various image processing tasks.
-It demonstrates foundational techniques in image manipulation, including color channel extraction, grayscale conversion, image resizing, gamma correction, gray-level slicing, and bit-plane manipulation.
+This project offers a hands-on introduction to core image processing techniques using MATLAB.
+Through a series of tasks, i was exploreing methods for manipulating and analyzing images, from color channel extraction to grayscale transformations, resizing, gamma correction, gray-level slicing, and bit-plane manipulation.

 ## Tasks Overview